A GROWING COMMUNITY

 Annie is a student at New York University majoring in Media & Communications with a minor in the Business of Entertainment, Media and Technology.

-Annie Cassius recently worked as an intern at Siegel+Gale where she focused on digital expansion, social media marketing and strategic branding.
-Prior to this, she worked in the marketing department at UKW Franchising, where she managed corporate social platforms for 40+ franchisees and was in charge of digital marketing support, content creation and quarterly strategic reports with best practices.
+Annie Cassius recently had the opportunity to intern with the digital marketing department at Columbia Records where she focused on content creation, album launch plans and digital strategy for the label and their artists.
+The summer prior she interned in the marketing department at Siegel+Gale where she focused on digital expansion, social media marketing and strategic branding.
+Prior to this, she worked in the marketing department at UKW Franchising, where she managed corporate social platforms and marketing plans for 45+ franchisees.
 Annie also helped with event production at MAC Presents where she represented Citi Group at activations around the US for the non-profit No Kid Hungry.
-Annie continues to manage and grow social media pages for a myriad company, including Errr Clothing, a streetwear brand that prioritizes quality and helps increase shark conservation.
+Annie continues to manage and grow social media pages for different companies, while pursuing her interests in what’s to come of the digital world.